St Twrog's Church, Bodwrog: History and location

 The church is in a churchyard in "a remote rural location" on Anglesey, Wales, about 4 mi from the county town of Llangefni, at the side of a small road between Gwalchmai and Llynfaes.
 The date of first construction of a Christian building at this location is unknown.
 The parish takes its name from Twrog, a saint who lived in the late 5th and early 6th centuries, to whom the church is dedicated: the Welsh word bod means "abode" or "dwelling", and "-wrog" is a modified form of the saint's name – i.e. "Twrog's dwelling".
 One of his brothers, St Gredifael, is commemorated in another Anglesey church, St Gredifael's Church, Penmynydd.

 The present church dates from the time of King Henry VII (ruled 1485–1509), when a significant amount of building work took place in Wales.
 Some more windows were added in the 17th or 18th century, and the church was restored in the mid to late 19th century.
 The writer Samuel Lewis recorded in 1849 that St Twrog's was attached to St Trygarn's Church, Llandrygarn, with the priest serving the two parishes residing in Llandrygarn.
 The church tithes had been paid to Jesus College, Oxford (who had built a "neat parsonage-house" in Llandrygarn) since 1648, Lewis said, subject to a small deduction for distribution to the poor of the parish.
 The tithes were given to the college (which has had strong connections with Wales since its foundation in 1571) by a Dr Wynne, Chancellor of Llandaff Cathedral.

-St Twrog's is still in use for worship by the Church in Wales.
-It is one of seven churches in a group of parishes served by the same priest (Llandrygarn with Bodwrog with Heneglwys with Trewalchmai with Llannerch-y-medd).
+St Twrog's is no longer in use for worship by the Church in Wales.
+It was one of seven churches in a group of parishes served by the same priest (Llandrygarn with Bodwrog with Heneglwys with Trewalchmai with Llannerch-y-medd).
 Other churches in the combined parishes include St Cwyllog, Llangwyllog and St Mary, Llannerch-y-medd.
 It is within the deanery of Malltraeth, the archdeaconry of Bangor and the Diocese of Bangor.
-As of 2012, the parish does not have a rector, and the position has been vacant since December 2000.